 The ultimate goal of MO SW-PBS is to help schools establish a process for continuous regeneration of what works, leading to all students graduating with college and/or career ready skills.
 Recent national publications emphasize the critical importance of implementing high school programs that focus on improving students' social and behavioral skills (Dynarski, Clarke, Cobb, Finn, Rumberger & Smink, 2008; National High School Center, 2010).
 Research also continues to uphold the viability of SW-PBS as an effective means to achieve these goals, including the importance of intervening well before high school to best impact these outcomes (McIntosh, Flannery, Sugai, Braun, & Cochrane, 2008).
-As such we will monitor our progress from preschool through high school to assure we are providing highest quality training and support across all developmental stages.
-We look forward to serving Missouri schools as they continue to progress toward becoming one of the top 10 states in educational performance by 2020.
+As such we will monitor our progress from preschool through high school to assure we are providing the highest quality training and support across all developmental stages.